DavidPerezContreras/docker_test_environment/readme.md

 docker images

+---

+## 📂 Docker Volume Management

+### 📋 List Volumes

+docker volume ls

+### 🔍 Inspect a Volume

+docker volume inspect <volume_name>

+### ➕ Create a Volume

+docker volume create <volume_name>

+### 🧹 Remove a Volume

+docker volume rm <volume_name>         # Only if not in use
+docker volume prune                    # Remove all unused volumes

+### 📦 Use a Volume in a Container

+docker run -v <volume_name>:/path/in/container ...

+### 📁 Bind a Host Directory

+docker run -v /host/path:/container/path ...

+---

-### 🧼 Clean Up Disk Space
+## 🧼 Clean Up Disk Space

 docker system df                      # Show disk usage
 docker system prune                   # Remove unused containers/images
 docker system prune -a                # Remove all unused images
 docker system prune --volumes         # Include unused volumes

 ---

 ## 🧠 Tips

 - You can run multiple containers from the same image with different ports.
 - Use volumes to persist data across container restarts.
 - Use `docker exec -it <name> bash` to open a shell inside any running container.
+- Named volumes are managed by Docker and are ideal for persistent, portable data.
+- Bind mounts are great for sharing local folders with containers during development.